 … and the other one Lenin.
 Both can be found in Saransk.

-This is a statue commemorating yet another side of the war efforts of the region.
+This is a statue commemorating yet another aspects of Mordovia’s war efforts.

 One of the newest statues in Saransk, reinforcing new Russian values.

-Saransk is a relatively small city, but it also houses five different theaters.
+Saransk is a relatively small city, but it is home five different theaters.
 If one day you become tired of stadiums, football and crowds, go to a theater, watch an opera or a ballet, and imagine that you yourself are a character in one of Tchaikovsky’s librettos.

 If you’re not particularly interested in opera and would rather explore natural treasures, Saransk and its nearby surroundings will not disappoint you.
-National Park Smolnyi, located 80 kilometers north of Saransk, is one of those treasures.
-Established to preserve the typical flora and fauna of the region, it is a perfect place for a relaxed, calm day few people but plenty of birds.
+Smolny National Park, located 49.7 miles (80 kilometers) north of Saransk, is one of those treasures.
+Established to preserve the typical flora and fauna of the region, it is a perfect place for a relaxed, calm day with few people but plenty of birds.

-Upon acquiring Russian citizenship, Gerard Depardieu chose Saransk to be his city of residence.
-He renovated a cinema here and established a cultural center named after himself.
-Watch a film in Gerard Depardieu’s own cinema, a treat for fans of Russian trivia.
+Upon acquiring Russian citizenship in 2013, Gerard Depardieu chose Saransk to be his city of residence.
+The famous French actor renovated a cinema here and established a cultural center named after himself.